johnra2/cs598-part1/README.md

 #### Control-Flow Graphs
-Because the Control-Flow Graph was not able to be generated using Soot, our team decided to use the online public website [code2flow](https://code2flow.com/).
+Because the Control-Flow Graph was not able to be generated using Soot (see `ControlFlowGraphGenerator.java`), our team decided to use the online public website [code2flow](https://code2flow.com/).
 The steps to create a Control-Flow Graph are below:

-1. Create a Draft after creating an account
+1. Create a draft after creating an account
 ![CFG_step1](/markdown_images/CFG_step1.JPG)

 2. Delete the Code in the left terminal to have an empty flowchart